ssuihko/PlayerApplication/ROADMAP.md

 ### DESCRIPTION

-Simple RPG with a player, a chatroom, inventory and items.
+Simple RPG with a player, a chatroom, shops, inventory and items.

 ### USER STORIES

 As a player,
 so that I can communicate with others,
 I want to send messages in a chat room

 As a player,
 so that I can play the game,